jmkhael/blog-pinger/slack_it/README.md

 This uses [Botkit](https://www.botkit.ai/).
 By default it will post to a #blog channel.

-You need to specify in the enviroment section a token enabling the function to join your Slack team.
+You need to specify in the environment section a token enabling the function to join your Slack team.

 ```
   slack_it: